Are you tired of honking by motorists on roads? Then join 'HornVrat' campaign

 Mumbai, April 7: The Indian roads are infamous for incessant honking.
 Almost every motorist on the road suffers from a peculiar disease called "honking".
-Even when it is not needed, drivers in order to register their presence honk with 'ferocity' to create great amount of noise pollution.
+Even when it is not needed, drivers in order to register their presence honk with 'ferocity' to create a great amount of noise pollution.

 Mumbai, the financial hub of India, is no stranger to honking too.
 Figures show that vehicles in Mumbai honk at least 18 million times in an hour every day.
 Every Mumbai driver honks around 48 times a day.
 So, it is quite a terrible picture that shows how poor are our road etiquettes.